joshualande/joshualande.github.io/_drafts/2014-02-07-query-sql-select.md

 WHERE recipe_name="Tomato Soup"
 ```

-This query says take the table of recipe names,
+This says to take the recipes table and get
-filter for rows where the name is "Tomato Soup",
+out the `recipe_id` column for all the rows
-and select the recipe ID column.
+for one particular value of `recipe_name`.
 This query returns the table

 | recipe_id |
 | --------- |
 |         1 |

-We can get the `ingredient_id` values using a similar query
+Given this recipe ID, we can get the ingredient IDs
-on the `recipe_ingredients` table:
+using a similar query on the recipe-ingredients-mapping table:

 ```sql
 SELECT ingredient_id